bmbrands/moodle-tool_componentlibrary/content/moodle-3.9/getting-started/working-with-the-componentlibrary.md

 Hugo pages are created with the Hugo binary which is not included with this component library.
 To install it you will need to have `npm` installed on your Moodle server.
 With npm install simpy run `npm install` to fetch hugo and all dependancies.

-Once you have installed you all you need to do is run `npm run docs-build` to create the component library pages.
+Once you have installed you all you need to do is run `npm run start` to create the component library pages.

 All configuration for running Hugo is included in this plugin.
 The required folders for Hugo are: